Sweetwater Mountains Resurey

 This is a week of scientific survey work, attendees are volunteer botanists, students, research scientists or previous GLORIA workshop attendees.
 If you have high altitude experience, are a reasonably competent botanist, are familiar with GLORIA-style surveys, we would love to have you!

 Basecamp for the Sweetwater target region peaks will be at the abandoned mining camp of Belfort which is accessed via NV SR 338.
 A 4WD vehicle will be required for the last 2 miles of the access to our basecamp.
-Shuttling to the basecamp is a possibility for those traveling in vehicles not up to the task.
+Shuttling to the basecamp is likely, and will be arranged as we know more about current road conditions.
 All meals and personal camping gear will need to be provided by the participant however impromptu pot-lucks are likely.
 If you are short of a piece of equipment, please email and I am sure that we can find something for you.

 There is no reliable water at camp, although there is a spring some walk from camp and reliable water en route to some of our sites.
 Bring plenty of water and containers that you can fill as we go.